apache/royale-docs/welcome/features/externs.md

 ```

 To learn more about using the huge range of external JavaScript libraries that is available, see [Using external JavaScript libraries in Apache Royale](https://royale.apache.org/using-external-javascript-libraries-in-apache-royale/){:target='_blank'}.

+## ExternalInterface

+Check [ExternalInterface](welcome/features/external-interface.html) to know another way to communicate to/from External JavaScript.